datawhores/OF-Scraper/README.md

 ### Step One: Creating the 'auth.json' File

 You first need to run the program in order for the `auth.json` file to be created.
-To run it, simply type `onlyfans-scraper` in your terminal and hit enter.
+To run it, simply type `ofscraper` in your terminal and hit enter.
 Because you don't have an `auth.json` file, the program will create one for you and then ask you to enter some information.
 Now we need to get that information.

 ### Step Two: Getting Your Auth Info